sannawag/data_driven_pitch_corrector/README.md

 Other data with the same format can also be used to populate the directories in Intonation/.
 The data needs to have wav files of the separate vocals and backing tracks and a frame-wise pitch tracking analysis of the vocals. pYIN pitch analysis has the high resolution required for this program, where corrections are in cents.
 The frame and hop lengths for all analyses must be the same and is defined in globals.py.
+One option for generating the pYIN analysis is to use Sonic Annotator with a Vamp plugin, as described in this [video](https://youtu.be/ojtkaoV0N48).
+The output of this program has unevenly spaced timestamps: interpolate_pyin.py will make these equal and can be run before rnn.py.
 The file intonation.csv requires a list of the file names of the vocal and backing track file names without the ".wav" extension.
 Variable boundary_arr_id in rnn.py should be changed accordingly.
 This variable determines the split between training and validation data.

 More information on pitch tracking can be found at: